$\alpha$-attractor inflation modified by GUP in light of ACT observations: Observational viability of the model

-To further investigate the viable parameter space, Fig.~\ref{fig:phase_space_alpha_beta} presents a phase-space diagram delineating the allowed regions in the $\alpha\,–\,\beta$ plane, based on the 68\% and 95\% CL from the combined P-ACT-LB-BK18 dataset.
+To further investigate the viable parameter space, Fig.~\ref{fig:phase_space_alpha_beta} presents a phase-space diagram delineating the allowed regions in the $\alpha$–$\beta$ plane, based on the 68\% and 95\% CL from the combined P-ACT-LB-BK18 dataset.
 The corresponding numerical values extracted from the figure are summarized in Table~\ref{tab1}.
-The analysis indicates that the maximum value of $\alpha$ for which the model predictions lie within the 68\% CL contour is approximately $\alpha \simeq 0.74$, which corresponds to a GUP parameter value of $\beta \simeq 1.4 \times 10^{13}$, as reported in Table~\ref{tab1}.
+The analysis indicates that the maximum value of $\alpha$ for which the model predictions lie within the 68\% CL contour is approximately $\alpha \simeq 0.74$, which corresponds to the GUP parameter $\beta \simeq 1.4 \times 10^{13}$.
+Note that this value for $\beta$ is in well agreement with upper bounds on the GUP parameter deduced from cosmological analysis as well as quantum and gravitational experiments \cite{Luciano:2021}.
 Moreover, the results demonstrate that for higher values of $\beta$, the model predictions remain consistent with the 68\% CL region only for comparatively lower values of $\alpha$.
 Table~\ref{tab1} further shows that as the magnitude of $\beta$ increases, the allowed range of $\alpha$ becomes increasingly narrow.
 These findings strongly suggest that incorporating GUP effects can substantially improve the observational compatibility of $\alpha$-attractor inflationary model.